Deadline for completing the form is SUNDAY 27th MARCH, 2022.

 Making your module choices is a significant and complex decision.

-Before making your preference selection, you should have looked through the options booklet.
+Before making your preference selection, you should have looked through the Options Handbook.

-We also hope you were able to attend options chats or speak to a module tutor and/or your Personal Tutor.
+We also hope you were able to speak to a module tutor and/or your Personal Tutor.

 Some further advice for this final stage:

-- Module entries on the online forms, to your right [or at the bottom of the page on some devices], will include any specifics relevant to your degree [or Pathway if Q300 Finalist students only].
+- Module entries on the online forms, to your right [or at the bottom of the page on some devices], will include any specifics relevant to your degree.

-- You must ensure you comply with your own degree structure / Pathway.
+- You must ensure you comply with your own degree structure.
 THIS IS YOUR RESPONSIBILITY.

 Q300/QW34/VQ32 can check their degree structure and compulsory/core requirements here.
 If your Home department is elsewhere you will need to check with them.

 - Ensure that you have selected sufficient modules to cover 120 CATS MAXIMUM with all choices you make either via the English Department or in conjunction with other departments.
 THIS IS YOUR RESPONSIBILITY.